AND OTHER STUFF IF YOU WANT!

 Click here for scrollable printable pic.
 Click here for scrollable printable pic.

-For power, I have a power outlet from warm n safe at the switch panel which fits nicely in the location shown. (you can mount a SIZE N Radio Shack jack if you wish).
+For power, I have a power outlet from warm n safe at the switch panel which fits nicely in the location shown.
 The W&S outlet is capped and it is always hot through a 15a fuse so I can use it to power my air pump and also to easily plug in my battery trickle charger.
 To the right, I have a controller which lets me adjust the amount of heat this clothing puts out.
 To obtain one, just search eBay for a 10 amp pulse width modulator.
 You can obtain one of these remote controlled RF LED dimmer/controller for use with any heated circuit that draws less than 6 amps if you have already a controller for your heated jacket.
 That RF controller gets quite warm if working more than 5 amps and I cannot attest to its longevity.
 If you build the pants on this page it works great and has an infinite setting capability.
 It can easily be added inline between the plug and the garment and I recommend a heat sink using two pennies and some heat shrink over the chip area.
 For connection, you can use the pigtail coax pigtail but be sure to use shrink tube for insulation.

 |Here's an addition I made to my 1996 Gerbings